Canadian-Geospatial-Platform/similarity-engine/README.md

 1. Word2Vec
 2. BERT
+3. [DistillBERT](https://huggingface.co/docs/transformers/model_doc/distilbert) -> A smaller (up to 40% reduction in size during pretraining) and faster (up to 60% faster); preserves 95% of the BERT's performance on the GLUE Benchmark.
-3. RoBERTa - base models
+4. RoBERTa - base models
-4. stsb-roberta-large
+5. stsb-roberta-large

 ## Evaluation